 Present visioning for the Regal Bag Company focuses on identity, accessibility, and activity.
 Development is taking place as the plans are formulated.
 Artist studios are being rented; a number of art openings have taken place this year, and 'pop-up' events such as Halloween hay rides have been successfully organized.
-The building directly to the north of the Regal Bag has been renovated to house a fine craft guitar maker and his studio (to open over New Year's 2017).
+The building directly to the north of the Regal Bag has been renovated to house a fine craft guitar maker and his studio (to open early in 2017).
 While the top two floors are planned to be residential, the remaining space will continue to be mixed use.
 Immediate plans are to

-- Make the buildings visible day and night trees and brush have been cleared. - Restore the bell tower, signage will be created to brand the building, and the building will be lit at night. - The gate house and walkway will be restored and a retail activity such as a restaurant or coffee shop will be included in its use. - Provide more accessible parking areas to the top floors as well as the bottom.
+- Make the buildings visible day and night trees and brush have been cleared. - Restore the bell tower, create signage to brand the building, and the building will be lit at night. - Restore the gate house and walkway and initiate retail activity there; a restaurant or coffee shop will be included in its use. - Provide more accessible parking areas to the top floors as well as the bottom.
 This requires a proposed parking area across Water Street for 100-132 cars. - Provide continuance of the riverfront trail.

 Potential future activities will continue and build off the success of the riverfront.
 These may include access to the river through canoe and kayak rentals, "pop-up" parks, music, food and art events.
-Public art through a collaboration with the Storm King Arts Center is also proposed.
+At least two floors of residential space will be built.
+Phase 1 of the construction budget will complete 57 units at an estimated investment of \$11,400,000.